 I'm a husband, a father, an author, and a designer.
 I'm a not-terrible first baseman, a competent-at-best drummer, a three-time college dropout.
 I've worked as a creative director, an art director, a copywriter, a book cover designer.
 I was born in Texas, raised there and in Alaska, and eventually left both places.
 Nevada, Washington, and California have been home at various points.
-These days my family and I live in Scappoose, Oregon, where I do my writing in Hill House, our home on a hillside.
+These days my family and I live in Scappoose, Oregon, where I do my writing in Hill House, our (sometimes) creepy house on a lovely hillside.
 On clear days, I can see Mt.
 Hood, Mt.
 St. Helens, and Mt.
-Adams from there.
-There aren't too many clear days, though.
+Adams from my front yard.

 I wrote my first novel just after high school.
 Each chapter begins with a Counting Crows lyric.
 (New writers, one piece of advice: don't do that.)
 I wrote two more bad novels after that one, and in 2001 began writing Eleanor, which set me on a nearly fifteen-years long journey.
 In 2014, I self-published the novel; in 2016, it was republished by Crown Publishing.
 It has since been translated into German, Turkish, and Portuguese.